getlogbook/logbook/docs/features.rst

     stack.
 Setting a handler does not replace existing handlers, but gives it higher priority.
 Each handler has the ability to prevent records from propagating to lower-priority handlers.
--   Logbook comes with a quick optional configuration configuration that spits all the information to stderr in a useful manner (by setting the LOGBOOK_INSTALL_DEFAULT_HANDLER environment variable).
+-   Logbook comes with a quick optional configuration that spits all the information to stderr in a useful manner (by setting the LOGBOOK_INSTALL_DEFAULT_HANDLER environment variable).
 This is useful for webapps, for example.
 -   All of the built-in handlers have a useful default configuration applied with